nuxt/website-v2/content/en/guides/configuration-glossary/configuration-build.md

 Then, when launching `nuxt build`, upload the content of `.nuxt/dist/client` directory to your CDN and voilà!

-<alert>In Nuxt 2.15+, this property can be set using environment variables to change the configuration of an app that has already been built.</alert>
+In Nuxt 2.15+, this property can be set using environment variables to change the configuration of an app that has already been built.

 ## quiet